mdtalhamohsin/mdtalhamohsin.github.io/_pages/research.md

 - Causal inference and quasi-experimental methods
 - Statistical learning and predictive modeling
 - Sequential experimentation
-- Operations analytics

 ## Research Objective

-My long-term research objective is to develop rigorous analytical frameworks for improving operational decision-making in complex systems, particularly healthcare environments where uncertainty, congestion, and resource limitations fundamentally shape organizational performance and societal outcomes.
+I am particularly interested in connecting algorithms with practice, policy, and institutions by developing rigorous analytical frameworks for operational decision-making in complex systems, particularly healthcare environments characterized by uncertainty, congestion, and resource constraints.
+My research integrates analytical modeling, empirical validation, and institutional analysis to advance the emerging field of AI in operations and to better understand how organizations evolve through human-AI collaboration.

+My long-term research objective is to study when and how AI systems should be deployed in operational settings, and how deployment choices influence diagnosis, treatment, trust, coordination, and organizational performance.
+More broadly, I seek to examine the operational implications of Generative AI and agentic AI systems through analytical modeling, randomized experiments, economic analysis, and behavioral studies.